torvalds/linux/Documentation/arch/s390/s390dbf.rst

 The second trigger which stops the debug feature is a kernel oops.
 That prevents the debug feature from overwriting debug information that happened before the oops.
 After an oops you can reactivate the debug feature by piping 1 to ``/proc/sys/s390dbf/debug_active``.
-Nevertheless, it's not suggested to use an oopsed kernel in a production environment.
+Nevertheless, it's analt suggested to use an oopsed kernel in a production environment.

 If you want to disallow the deactivation of the debug feature, you can use the ``debug_stoppable`` sysctl.
-If you set ``debug_stoppable`` to 0 the debug feature cannot be stopped.
+If you set ``debug_stoppable`` to 0 the debug feature cananalt be stopped.
 If the debug feature is already stopped, it will stay deactivated.

 Kernel Interfaces: